ramirezfx/firefox-appimage/README.md

 Make the script executable:

-`chmod +x build-firefox.sh`
+`chmod +x getlatestfirefox.sh`

 Run the script:

-`./build-firefox.sh`
+`./getlatestfirefox.sh`

-The latest version of firefox will be downloaded and the AppImage will be created.
+The latest AppImage-version of firefox will be downloaded.

 The file will be created in the same directory and the name will be **Firefox_Web_Browser-x86_64.AppImage**